WSAttachment

 END FUNCTION

-Attaching a file and validating the filename against a regular expression pattern
+Attaching a file and validating the filename with a regular expression

-In this REST sample, the input parameter uses WSAttachment="[a-zA-Z0-9_]*\.[a-zA-Z0-9_]*" to declare an attachment.
-The GWS validates the received filename against that regular expression, allowing only the listed characters in the name and extension.
-Any character outside the class [a-zA-Z0-9_] in the filename or extension will cause validation to fail.
+In this REST sample, the input parameter uses WSAttachment="[a-zA-Z0-9_]*\.[a-zA-Z0-9_]*" to declare an attachment and to validate the filename.
+When a file is received, the GWS checks the filename against this regular expression.
+Only alphanumeric characters and underscores are allowed in both the name and the extension.
+Any character outside the class [a-zA-Z0-9_] causes validation to fail.

 Note: